Free Case Review

 Is Domestic Violence a Felony in Tennessee?

-Domestic Violence is usually a misdemeanor and can be a felony depending on the circumstances of the offense.
+Domestic violence is usually a misdemeanor and can be a felony depending on the circumstances of the offense.
 Typically, a prosecutor will file felony charges when there are injuries or where the defendant has a history of domestic violence offenses on his or her criminal record.

 Punishments are often increased when the victim suffers serious bodily injury as a result of the defendant’s conduct.
 Prior to the defendant’s arraignment date, the detective assigned to the case and the filing Deputy District Attorney will review the case and decide what level of charges to file.